gsipe-workshop/gsipe-workshop.github.io/_pages/job-market-2022.md

     <img src="https://gsipe-workshop.github.io/images/Balcazar_Felipe - Carlos Balcazar.jpg" width="300" height="300"
     ></a>
   <br />
-  <details><summary>BIO</summary><p>Felipe Balcazar is a Ph.D. candidate ant NYU, focusing on IPE.
+  <details><summary>BIO</summary><p>Felipe Balcazar is a Ph.D. candidate at NYU, focusing on IPE.
 His research agenda focuses on the effects of international economic change in domestic politics and policy.
-Specifically, he studies i) The effects of automation on the political power of organized labor, and its implications for public policy, ii) The role of international economic competition on elite cues and identity politics, and how the latter shape policy against globalization, iii) The effect of international trade on democratization, war and secessionism, iv) The link between climate change and anti-incumbent mobilization.
+Specifically, he examines i) The effects of automation on the political power of organized labor, and its implications for public policy, ii) The role of international economic competition on elite cues and identity politics, and how the latter shape policy against globalization, iii) The effect of international trade on democratization, war and secessionism, iv) The link between climate change and anti-incumbent mobilization.
     </p>
   </details>
   </td>